2.18 Revenue Recognition

 Another topic of significant judgment under the revenue standard is the

-been included in the transaction price.
-Further, the staff has questioned
+included in the transaction price.
+Further, the staff has questioned whether variable

 2.18.1.2.1 Sales- or Usage-Based Royalty Exception for Licenses of Intellectual Property